 5. Get contact information for any witnesses; and

-Contact the attorneys at Bordulis Law before you speak with anyone else, especially an insurance adjuster.
+Contact Bordulis Law before you speak with anyone else, especially an insurance adjuster.

 Turn to Bordulis Law If You Have Been Attacked or Bitten by a Dog in Tennessee

-We understand that dog attacks can be very traumatic experiences, and our attorneys are here to make sure you can focus on recovery and getting the medical treatment you need while we pursue your legal claim.
+I understand that dog attacks can be very traumatic experiences, and as an attorney, I'm here to make sure you can focus on recovery and getting the medical treatment you need while we pursue your legal claim.

 1. Investigate the accident from all angles.
 This may involve taking scene photos, interviewing witnesses and getting their statements, interviewing neighbors about the dog, determine the availability of insurance from the dog owner or landowner, etc.